hugoocoto/vicel/docs/vicel_reference.typ

 + Global installation: run ```sh make install```.
 This would move the executable to #smallcaps("~/.local/bin"), make sure this route is in path.

-After installation, it would be available.
+After installation, it will be available.
 Note that local installation requires
 ```sh ./vicel``` while if installed globally it can be called just by name:
 ```sh vicel```.